V4Fire/Client/src/base/b-remote-provider/README.md

 ## Slots

-The component supports providing the default slot.
+The component supports providing the `default` slot.

 ```
 < b-remote-provider :dataProvider = 'SelectedCity'
   < #template = {db}
     {{ db.value }}
 ```

+## API

+Also, you can see the implemented traits or the parent component.

+### Getters

+#### content

+A link to component content nodes.